reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 the `() =>` syntax is called an **arrow function** which allows us to use function without defining it before hand.
 React will call this function when the JSX element is clicked.
 If you click on a square now, you should see `click` in the _Console_ tab at the bottom of the _Browser_ section in CodeSandbox.
-Clicking the board more than once will increment a counter next to the text `click`, indicating how many times you've clicked a square.
+Clicking the board more than once will increment a counter next to the text `click`, indicating how many times you've clicked the board.

 <Note>
-  If you are following tutorial using your local development enviornment.
+  If you are following tutorial using your local development environment.
 You
   can view the *Console* in Chrome with the keyboard shortcut **Option + ⌘ + J**
   (on macOS), or **Shift + CTRL + J** (on Windows/Linux).
 </Note>